lucques/conjin/doc/main.md

         - Separate parts by `_` when semantic ids are involved, to avoid clashing with `-`
         - This may result in a weird combination like `first-order_second-order`, but that's fine
 - **Mode**
-    - A mode is a flag that can be set by the user when requesting a target, typically by adding the `?print=1` param to the URL.
+    - A mode is a flag that can be set by the user when requesting a target.
     - Modes are always introduced by modules as they are not a built-in concept.
-    - Examples: `print-mode` and `sol-mode`.
+    - Example: `sol-mode`.